 - Check if the installation location can support the unit's weight.
 Poor installation is hazardous.
-It can also cause vibrations or unusual operating noise. - · Provide sufficient service space. - Do NOT install the unit so that it is in contact with a ceiling or a wall, as this may cause vibrations.

-- Choose a location where the hot/cold air discharged from the unit or the operation noise, will NOT disturb anyone. - Provide sufficient space around the unit for servicing and air circulation. - · Avoid areas where flammable gas or product might leak.
+It can also cause vibrations or unusual operating noise. - Provide sufficient service space. - Do NOT install the unit so that it is in contact with a ceiling or a wall, as this may cause vibrations. - Choose the installation location with sufficient place for carrying the unit in and out of the site. - Choose a location where the hot/cold air discharged from the unit or the operation noise, will NOT disturb anyone. - Provide sufficient space around the unit for servicing and air circulation. - Avoid areas where flammable gas or product might leak.